atomix/atomix/README.md

 ```

 ### Configuring the replica
-CopyCat exposes a configuration API that allows users to configure how CopyCat behaves
+Copycat exposes a configuration API that allows users to configure how Copycat behaves
 during elections and how it replicates commands.
-To configure a CopyCat replica, create
+To configure a Copycat replica, create
 a `CopyCatConfig` to pass to the `CopyCatContext` constructor.

 ```java